 Agentverse

-Agentverse Services: register your services on the Agentverse!
+Agentverse Functions: register your Agents Functions on the Agentverse!

 Bookmark

-Agentverse Services: register your services on the Agentverse!
+Agentverse Functions: register your Agents Functions on the Agentverse!

 Introduction

-In the Agentverse: Services ↗ī¸ section, you will be able to enrol your agent in the system so as to be discovered by other agents and start interacting with them.
-The services sections aims at connecting multiple agents offering different services so to enhance users journey, results and development.
+You can enrol your Agent Functions ↗ī¸ on the Agentverse to be discovered by other agents and start interacting with them.
+This feature aims at connecting multiple agents offering different Functions to enhance users journey, results and development.
 The potential of this Agentverse feature is unveiled when interacting with DeltaV ↗ī¸.

-First of all, to proceed with a service registration on the Agentverse ↗ī¸ (opens in a new tab), you will need to start by creating a dedicated AI Agent ↗ī¸ to register as a service.
-You can create and code your AI Agent directly on the Agentverse: My Agents ↗ī¸ tab.
+First of all, to proceed with an Agent Function registration on the Agentverse ↗ī¸ (opens in a new tab), you will need to start by creating a dedicated Agent ↗ī¸ wrapping up the Agent Function you wish to provide to users.
+You can create and code your Agent directly on the Agentverse: My Agents ↗ī¸ tab by clicking on dedicated + New Agent button.

 You will then need to define the protocol ↗ī¸.
 You can do this by creating a simple_protocol.py within the Agent Editor window: